 The FHA streamline refinance has been one of the most popular refinancing program for over 3 decades now.
 If you hold an FHA mortgage now, you have the option of refinancing with the FHA Streamline Refinance program.
-This popular refinance program can make a lot of sense in certain situations, especially for those who are locked into an interest rate that is considerably higher than current rates.
+This popular FHA refinance program can make a lot of sense in certain situations, especially for those who are locked into an interest rate that is considerably higher than current rates.
 Many homeowners that have an existing mortgage insured by the FHA are unaware of their eligibility for this exclusive refinance program.

-Here are some great reasons to call a lender today and check out an FHA refinance loan:
+Here are some great reasons to call a lending company today and check out an FHA streamline refinance loan.

 One of the most important aspects generally of the FHA Streamline Refinance program is that you do not need as much paperwork and documentation.
 One of these items is that the lender does not need to order a new appraisal for the new loan.
 A new appraisal is usually ordered to ensure that the home is worth what is being loaned out.
 This ensure that the lender would be able to sell the home for what it loaned you if you default on your obligations.